 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-During the early history of Indiana, beavers were a very valuable fur species.
-Their pelts were used in place of currency by fur trappers, traders, and Indians throughout the newly explored Midwest.
-In fact, it was disputes over trapping rights for beaver that fueled the French and Indian Wars.
-During the 1920s, large beaver pelts were worth as much as $100 each.
-Unfortunately, the demand for beaver was too great, and by 1840, beaver were considered rare in Indiana.
-In 1935, the Indiana Department of Conservation obtained a few breeding pairs of beaver from Wisconsin and released them on Jasper-Pulaski Fish and Wildlife Area.
+Beavers (Castor canadensis) were once rare in Indiana due to overharvest but are now abundant.
+In 1935, the Indiana Department of Conservation obtained a few breeding pairs from Wisconsin and released them on Jasper-Pulaski Fish & Wildlife Area.
 As the population grew, some moved into adjacent counties while others were trapped and released in other parts of the state.
 Presently, beaver are found in almost every county.

-During the 1950s, the principal beaver range was the Kankakee and Tippecanoe River drainage systems.
-More than 8,000 miles of flowing water and thousands of acres of lakes and ponds are available in Indiana for beaver to inhabit.
+During the 1950s, the principal beaver range was the Kankakee River and Tippecanoe River drainage systems.
+Now, more than 8,000 miles of flowing water and thousands of acres of lakes and ponds are available in Indiana for beavers.

 Due to their small size, lack of rich color, fur coarseness and heavy hide, Indiana beaver lack the qualities sought by the fur industry.
-Only a small portion of the state harvest is actually used by furriers.
-About 30 to 40 percent are used to make partially-furred garments such as pieced coats, hats and gloves, and less than 10 percent are used to make high fashion apparel.
-As a result, demand for Indiana beaver has been quite low and average pelt price has seldom exceeded $10.
+Only a small portion of the state harvest is used by furriers.
+About 30 to 40 percent are used for partially-furred garments such as pieced coats, hats and gloves.
+Less than 10 percent are used in high-fashion apparel.
+Demand for Indiana beaver is low and average pelt prices seldom exceed $10.
 Low prices combined with the amount of time required to properly skin, flesh and stretch the hide produce very little incentive for trappers to trap beaver.